top of page

 How to Pay for College

-This is one of the most crucial areas of the “College Fit” that, if not considered early on, can torpedo all of your hard work.
+This is one of the most crucial areas of the “College Fit” that can torpedo all of your hard work if not considered early on.

-Senior families, The FAFSA opens October 1.
+Senior families, The 2025 FAFSA will open in rolling format from Oct through Dec 1, 2024.
 Make sure you are getting all of your financial paperwork in order now.

 1. FAFSA Application (Never pay to fill out your FAFSA!)